Memory and Attention Center

 The ability to focus, sustain and alternate attention to information can influence memory.
 An individual who is unable to attend to information that is provided will be unable to remember.
 Attention deficit hyperactivity disorder (ADHD) can also affect memory.

-ADHD is a condition characterized by inattention, hyperactivity and impulsiveness.
-It is one of the most well-recognized childhood developmental problems but it is not generally known is that these symptoms continue into adulthood for about 60 percent of children with ADHD.
-That translates into four percent of the adult population in the United States.
-However, few adults are diagnosed or treated for adult ADHD.
+ADHD is one of the most well-recognized childhood developmental problems but it is not generally known is that these symptoms continue into adulthood for about 60 percent of children with ADHD.

 Adults with ADHD may have difficulty following directions, remembering information, concentrating, organizing tasks or completing work within time limits.
 If these difficulties are not managed appropriately, they can cause associated behavioral, emotional, social, vocational and academic problems.